marcolinuz/keep-cool/README.md

   -s <value> : simulates temperature read as value (for testing purposes) -t         : print current temperature
   -T <key>   : uses the provided key as temperature sensor.
 If you specify '?',
-             : then keep-cool will find and use the one wih the highest temperature -v         : print version
+             : then keep-cool will try to guess which is the CPU sensor -v         : print version
 ```